geseib/awsnetworkshop/website/content/50-DNS/_index.md

 +++
 title = "DNS Setup"
+menutitle = "DNS Setup"
-chapter = true
+chapter = false
 weight = 50
 +++

-# DNS between On-Prem and the Cloud
+## DNS between On-Prem and the Cloud

 We want to be able to allow systems in our datacenter and our VPCs to use DNS to lookup addresses without having to manage DNS servers on EC2 instances.